djitz/katacoda-scenarios/ckad-exercises-dgkanatsios/core-concepts/step2.md

-Create the pod that was just described using YAML
+Create a pod with image nginx called nginx2 on 'mynamespace' namespace using YAML